farzaa/MoodGGAPIDocs/README.md

 ### Getting Started
 This API offers 4 very simple endpoints.
 Each endpoint only supports `GET` requests.<br>
-Not all of us are wizards with JSON.
-Make sure you browse the API on Chrome and download [this](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) chrome extension.
+The API formats data in JSON, but I'm sure not all of us are wizards with JSON.
+If you aren't super comfortable with JSON be sure you browse the API on Chrome and download [this](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) chrome extension.
 It will save you from many headaches later on.

 ### League of Legends API
 `GET` List Of Champions Mood Supports<br>